 9 Things to Consider BEFORE looking for a Wedding Venue

-It’s possible that you will know the answer to this already, however it’s important to be clear on your plans from the get-go.
-If you’re planning a religious ceremony, you may be limited to certain areas in relation to your church, or you might need it to be close enough for attending pre-marriage classes or the banns being read.
-If you have no religious requirements, then you’re likely to have more options.
+It’s possible that you will know the answer to this straight away, however it’s important to be clear on your plans from the get-go.
+If you’re planning a religious ceremony, you may be limited to certain areas in relation to your church, or you might need to be in close proximity to attend pre-marriage classes or the reading of banns.

-The size of your wedding party is going to play an important part in the type of wedding venue you can hire.
-Larger parties have the benefit of bigger locations, while smaller parties can enjoy more intimate venues.
-Firstly, get together and write a list of all the people you would like to invite, including those you could ‘lose’ and those that are a priority.
-This will give you an approximate figure to work to.
-You might also want to consider if you’re happy to have ‘reception only’ guests.
+The size of your wedding party is going to play an important part in your big day and will depict the type of wedding venue you can hire.
+Larger parties have the benefit of bigger locations, while smaller parties can enjoy more intimate retreats.
+Firstly, get together and write a list of all the people you really want present on your big day, those that are a possibility and any guests who you would like to join for evening celebrations.

-3. Where do we want to get married?
+3. Where do we want to get married, location wise?

 4. What’s our wedding budget?

 It’s important to remember that you as a couple are the ones that dictate the final cost of your wedding, be it £2,000 or £200,000 you need to distinguish what your wedding budget is.